wp-plugins/job-manager-by-smartrecruiters/readme.txt

 == Description ==

 The easiest way to post jobs and manage candidates in a WordPress site.
-Connects with SmartRecruiters Premium, your workspace to find and hire great people.
+Connects with SmartRecruiters, your workspace to find and hire great people.

 Here's an overview of all the features: